Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. SCAP
 D. MITRE

-The common vulnerability scoring system (CVSS) assesses vulnerabilities and assigns severity score
+The common vulnerability scoring system (CVSS) assesses vulnerabilities and assigns severity scores in a range of 0 to 10, with 10 being the most severe.
+The MITRE corporation maintains the CVE list, which is a dictionary of publicly known security vulnerabilities.
+The Security Content Automation